joservrmdz/TimeZoneCalculator/Readme.md

 ## FrontEnd
 I tried to use the GroovyMarkupTemplates available in Ratpack but I couldn't find much documentation on them and my IDE doesn't offer support for it.
-So I decided use plain HTML file with a form for the input fields and a button that makes the HTTPRequest to the server and renders the response using Handlebars.
+So I decided use plain HTML file with a form for the input fields and a button that makes the HTTPRequest to the server and renders the response using [HandlebarsJS](https://handlebarsjs.com/guide/#what-is-handlebars).

 ## Design
 Most of the job is done on the TimeZoneHandler.
 I would've preferred to extract some of that logic to other classes to have a better separation of concerns.
 For example wrap the **httpClient** on a service and inject this service in the Handler as imo an HttpClient is more low level.
 I've seen several examples on github where the `HttpClient` is obtained from the `Context` but I'm not sure this is the best design approach.
-Unfortunately, I need to be a bit more proficient with Ratpack's API to achieve that.
+Unfortunately, I need to be more proficient in Ratpack's API to achieve this extraction.

+## Configuration
+The configuration exists on the Ratpack root folder (src/main/java/resources) on a file called **config.json**.
+There are other ways to provision this config in Ratpack but I chose this one.
+I left the the api key there so it can be easily tested but it should be provided by the environment and not hard coded on production.